cubemos-dev/sanctions-api/docs/04Quickstart.md

 ### Investigate opposed sanctions

-If you investigate the response you can see that indeed, there is a person under sanctions which matches the name.
-For further inspection you can now use the id of `list_entry_url` in another request to see the details of the opposed sanctions.
+If you investigate the response of the request above, you can see that indeed, there is a person under sanctions which matches the name.
+For further inspection you can now use the id of `list_entry_url` in the request below to see the details of the opposed sanctions.

 ```json http
 {